hmiladhia/piskle/README.md

 - Support for "Nested" Estimators (Pipelines, RandomForests, etc...)

 ## Contribute
-As this is still early stage of development, if you're using piskle, you might encounter some bugs.
+As this is still a work in progress, while using piskle, you might encounter some bugs.

-It would be a great help to us, if you could report them in the github repo.
+It would be a great help to us, if you could **report them in the github repo**.

 Feel free, to share with us any potential improvements you'd like to see in piskle.